About the Greeley Arts Legacy Project

 Beginning in 2019, and each following year, the selection committee of the Board of Directors will select a diverse class of up to six artists/organizations/creatives for induction into the Arts Legacy Hall of Fame.
 The selection committee will evaluate nominees in accordance with the Criteria of Selection and will forward to the Board a slate of up to 12 finalists for that year’s awards.
 The honorees for that year will be the top six voter leaders from that group.

-Nominations for the awards will be accepted from both the sitting board members, and from the public at large.
+Nominations for the awards will be accepted from the public at large.
+Please go to our NOMINATIONS PAGE.

 The Hall of Fame has received consideration to be be located at the Union Colony Civic Center, and online information will be available regarding each honoree.
 (This will be available on this site following the 2019 class inductions )